-Spain has approximately 8,000 kilometres of coastline, and is therefore an ideal destination for diving lovers, increasingly aware of protecting and conserving these unique natural spaces.Sustainable diving is when the diver respects marine life, uses their equipment responsible and does not alter the oceanic plant and animal life in any way.Do you want to know the best areas for sustainable diving in Spain?
-Read on!
+Spain has approximately 8,000 kilometres of coastline, making it an ideal destination for diving enthusiasts, who are increasingly aware of the importance of protecting and conserving these unique natural spaces.Sustainable diving is when divers respect marine life, use their equipment responsibly and do not disturb the ocean's flora and fauna in any way.Want to discover the best areas for sustainable diving in Spain?
+Read on:

 Andalusia